-Our executive officers, directors, the General Atlantic Equityholders and certain of our other stockholders have agreed that, for a period of 180 days from the date of this prospectus, they will not, without the prior written consent of , dispose of or hedge any shares of our Class A common stock or any securities convertible into or exchangeable for our Class A common stock (including EWC Ventures Units), subject to certain exceptions.
-See "Underwriting" for a description of these lock-up provisions.
+Our executive officers, directors, the selling stockholders, the General Atlantic Equityholders and certain of our other stockholders have agreed that, for a period of 180 days from the date of this prospectus, they will not, without the prior written consent of the representatives of the underwriters, dispose of or hedge any shares of our Class A common stock or any securities convertible into or exchangeable for our Class A common stock (including EWC Ventures Units), subject to certain exceptions.
+See "Underwriting (Conflicts of Interest)" for a description of these lock-up provisions.

-Immediately following the consummation of this offering, based on an assumed initial public offering price of \$ per share of Class A common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), stockholders and other equityholders subject to lock-up agreements will hold shares of our Class A common stock (assuming the EWC Ventures
+Immediately following the consummation of this offering, stockholders and other equityholders subject to lock-up agreements will hold 50,446,332 shares of our Class A common stock (assuming the EWC Ventures Post-IPO Members exchange all their EWC Ventures Units and corresponding shares of our Class B common stock for shares of our Class A common stock), representing approximately 79.1% of our thenoutstanding shares of Class A common stock (or 48,856,332 shares of Class A common stock, representing approximately

-Post-IPO Members exchange all their EWC Ventures Units and corresponding shares of our Class B common stock for shares of our Class A common stock), representing approximately % of our thenoutstanding shares of Class A common stock (or shares of Class A common stock, representing approximately % of our then-outstanding shares of Class A common stock, if the underwriters exercise their option to purchase additional shares in full and giving effect to the use of the net proceeds therefrom).
+76.6% of our then-outstanding shares of Class A common stock, if the underwriters exercise their option to purchase additional shares in full and giving effect to the use of the net proceeds therefrom).

 We have agreed, subject to certain exceptions, not to issue, sell or otherwise dispose of any shares of our Class A common stock or any securities convertible into or exchangeable for our Class A common stock (including EWC Ventures Units) during the 180-day period following the date of this prospectus.
-See "Underwriting" for a description of these lock-up provisions.
+See "Underwriting (Conflicts of Interest)" for a description of these lock-up provisions.